-To successfully stay at the top of search pages, you’ll need both SEO (Search Engine Optimization) and SEM (Search Engine Marketing) working together.
+To keep your business at the top of Google searches, you’ll need both SEO (Search Engine Optimization) and SEM (Search Engine Marketing) working together.

-Search Engine Marketing (SEM) covers the paid listings that appear at the top of most searches.
+Search Engine Marketing (SEM) covers the paid listings that appear at the top of most Google searches.

 Search Engine Optimization (SEO) works at getting your website to show up in unpaid search results (organic listings).

-In this example, someone searching for a ‘freelance website manager’ would see two paid listings and then the organic listings below.
+In this example, someone searching for a ‘freelance website manager’ (using Google) would see two paid listings and then the organic listings below.

 Paid listings are usually sold at a “cost per click” rate and are pretty easy to set up using Google Ads.

 Organic listings are determined by a website’s SEO score.
 Your SEO score can be improved by managing your website with the following considerations: